 One of the mysteries of the English language finally explained.

-Icelandic up to the 16th century, a form of Old Norse in which the medieval sagas were composed.
+The Icelandic language up to the 16th century, a form of Old Norse in which medieval sagas were composed.

 - ‘It is half-way between a kind of intoned opera and the revenge, betrayal and interaction between men and gods of an Old Icelandic saga.’

 - ‘Faring forth in such a manner would have been an elementary skill of the ‘vard-lokkur’ or enchanter, but I have also noted that, in Old Icelandic (very similar to Old Norse), we have the words ‘vargr’ and ‘lik’ (physical body).’